Ten years on, Japan mourns victims of earthquake and Fukushima disaster | Headlines

 "But with my back soaking up the sun today, we are feeling more relaxed.
 It's as if the sun is telling us that 'It's okay, why don't you go talk with everyone who came back to visit their hometown?'"
 REMEMBERING THE DEAD

-Emperor Naruhito and Prime Minister Yoshihide Suga were slated to honour the dead at a commemorative anniversary ceremony in Tokyo while several other events were planned across northeastern Japan, which was most badly hit by the tremor.
+At 2:46 p.m., the exact moment the earthquake struck a decade ago, Emperor Naruhito and his wife led a moment of silence to honour the dead in a commemorative ceremony in Tokyo.
+Silent prayers were held across the country.
+Prime Minister Yoshihide Suga told the memorial ceremony that the loss of life was still impossible to contemplate.

+"It is unbearable when I think of the feelings of all those who lost their loved ones and friends," said Suga, dressed in a black suit.
+At the ceremony attended by the emperor and prime minister, the attendees wore masks and kept their distance, and did not sing along with the national anthem to prevent the spread of coronavirus.

+"I would like to express condolences from the bottom of my heart to everybody who suffered from the effects of the disaster," Suga added, reaffirming support for those affected by the disaster.
 The government has spent about $300 billion (32.1 trillion yen) to rebuild the region, but areas around the Fukushima plant remain off-limits, worries about radiation levels linger and many who left have settled elsewhere.
 Decommissioning of the crippled plant will take decades and billions of dollars.

 Some 40,000 people are still displaced by the disaster.
 Japan is again debating the role of nuclear power in its energy mix as the resource-poor country aims to achieve net carbon neutrality by 2050 to fight global warming.
 But an NHK public TV survey showed 85% of the public worries about nuclear accidents.